AlibabaCloudDocs/ots/intl.en-US/Compute-Analysis/Spark/SparkSQL/Overview.md

 Differences between the two data access methods:

 * KV-based queries implement high efficiency when the fields specified for filtering are primary key columns.
-However, this method is not suitable when the fields specified for filtering are non-primary key columns and these field values often change.
+However, this method is not suitable when the fields specified for filtering are non-primary key columns because these field values often change.
 In addition, KV-based queries do not support geo query.